List of public corporations by market capitalization

-The following is a list of publicly traded companies having the greatest market capitalization.
-In media, they are described as being the most valuable companies, a reference to their market value.
+The following is a list of publicly traded companies, that have the largest market capitalization or sometimes described as their "market value".

-Market capitalization is calculated from the share price (as recorded on selected day) multiplied by the number of outstanding shares.
-Figures are converted into USD millions (using rate from selected day) to allow for comparison.
+Market capitalization is calculated by multiplying the share price on a selected day and the number of outstanding shares on that day.
+The list is expressed in USD millions, using exchange rates from the selected day to convert other currencies.

 Trillion-dollar companies

-The table below lists all companies which have, at any point, had a market capitalization in excess of $1 trillion, the date on which their market cap first exceeded $1 trillion and their record market cap.
+The table below lists all companies that have ever had a market capitalization exceeding $1 trillion, the date on which their market cap first exceeded $1 trillion and their record market cap..:.

 Publicly traded companies

-All market capitalization figures are in USD millions.
-Only companies with free float of at least 15% are included, value of unlisted stock classes is excluded.
+Only companies with free float of at least 15% are included; the value of unlisted stock classes is excluded.
 Investment companies are not included in the list.

+Note: All market capitalization figures are in USD millions.

+2025

+This list is up to date As of 30 September 2025.
+Indicated changes in market value are relative to the previous quarter.